Alibaba discloses powerful partners, reveals slowing growth

 REVENUE GROWTH SLOWS

-Monday's filing also divulged more information about the operations of Alibaba, which handles more transactions than Amazon.com AMZN.O and eBay combined.
+Monday's filing also divulged more information about the operations of Alibaba, which handles more transactions than Amazon.com Inc and eBay combined.

-Shares of Yahoo, which tend to move in sync with the perceived valuation of its roughly 24 percent slice of Alibaba, closed more than 5 percent lower.
+Shares of Yahoo, which tend to move in sync with the perceived valuation of its roughly 24 percent slice of Alibaba, were down 5 percent near midday.

-Alibaba's eBay-like Taobao saw gross merchandise volume rise 32 percent to 295 billion yuan in the March quarter.
+Alibaba's eBay-like Taobao had gross merchandise volume of 295 billion yuan in the March quarter.
 For Amazon-like Tmall, volume was up 90 percent to 135 billion yuan.
 Both rates of growth were down from previous quarters.

-"From the fourth quarter, you’re always going to have a drop-off quarter to quarter, but this is a pretty big one," said Ronald Josey at JMP Securities.
+"From the fourth quarter, you’re always going to have a drop-off quarter to quarter, but this is a pretty big one," said Ronald Josey, an analyst at JMP Securities.

-(Reporting by Paul Carsten and Matthew Miller; Additional reporting by Liana Baker in New York and Alexei Oreskovic in San Francisco; Editing by Greg Mahlich, Leslie Adler and Paul Simao)
+(Reporting by Paul Carsten and Matthew Miller; Editing by Greg Mahlich, Leslie Adler and Paul Simao)